pip-services/pip-services-docs/content/en/node/commons/validate/properties_comparison_rule.md

 ### Description

-The PropertiesComparisonRule class allows you to create a validation rule to compare two object properties.
+The PropertiesComparisonRule class allows you to create a validation rule used to compare two object's properties.

 ### Constructors
 Creates a new validation rule and sets its arguments.